ThiagoSousa/leetcode/118-pascals-triangle/README.md

 <p><strong>Solutions:</strong></p>

 Iteratively create each triangle's rows from the previous one by summing each adjacent pair of elements in a row.
-Complexity O(nRows).
+Complexity: O(nRows*l) where l is the number of elements in the last row.